Valday, Novgorod Oblast: Culture and tourism

 Valday is a popular tourist destination, situated in the middle of the Valdaysky National Park, in the northern part of the Valdai Hills.
 Most tourists visit the lake and the town during the summer.
 Valday features many recreation facilities and sanatoria, with many camping places available around the lake.
 The first meeting of the Valdai Discussion Club was also held on the lake.

 Valday contains forty-three cultural heritage monuments of federal significance and additionally seventy-four objects classified as cultural and historical heritage of local significance.
 The federal monuments are the ensemble of Valday Iversky Monastery, the Presentation Church, and a park.

 The Valdaysky District Museum, located in Valday, displays two exhibitions.
 One is devoted to the history of Valday as an uyezd seat in the 19th century.
 This part of the museum is located in the Mikhaylova House, a 19th-century historical building.
-The second part, in the former Church of St. Catherine, highlights the history of Valday bell-making.
+The second part, in the former Church of St Katherine, the Great Martyr, highlights the history of Valday bell-making.
 In the end of the 18th and in the 19th century, bell-making was a traditional handicraft in Valday.
 Big church bells, as well as small bells which were hung to a horse harness, were produced.